L-Theanine: The Underestimated Amino Acid

 This suggests that L-theanine may support both calm and cognitive performance under stress [3].

-A broader 2024 review of tea and its components concluded that L-theanine helps regulate neurotransmitters (GABA, monoamines, BDNF), reduces oxidative stress and inflammation, supports the HPA axis, and may modulate the gut–brain axis—highlighting its relevance for people with stress, anxiety, or sleep disorders [4].
+A broader 2024 review found that L-theanine helps balance brain chemicals, reduce stress and inflammation, support the body’s stress response, and may even influence the gut–brain connection—making it especially helpful for people dealing with stress, anxiety, or sleep problems [4].

 Who May Benefit from L-Theanine Supplementation